 Luthor's plot to pit Gotham and Metropolis' heroes against each other is never really explained, and while some villains are in it purely for their own entertainment, his motivations are never that clear and it's all a bit all over the place.

-The storyline, like all superhero movies, requires a lot of suspension of disbelief, so once you set aside the plot holes, the forced rivalries and the casting issues; it is actually really enjoyable to watch despite its flaws.
+The storyline, like all superhero movies, requires a lot of suspension of disbelief, so once you set aside the plot holes, the forced rivalries and the casting issues (a lot to ask, I know); it is actually enjoyable to watch despite its flaws.

 With all of the CGI, explosions and impressive action sequences, I did get that feeling of childlike wonder as I looked on, but the run time is excessive at two and a half hours.